d3rpp/tgs-crew-creator/README.md

 My NCEA Level 3.4 assesment for Level 3 Computer Science in 2021

+# Using
+in order to open the index.html, open the one in the `dist` directory

 # Compiling

 whilst this repository can easily run without the need to compile, no changes can be made without recompilation